WPManageNinja/wpsocialninja-docs/guide/social-feeds/instagram-feed-template-styling-connection.md

 This guide will walk you through all the options in the **Style** and **Connection** tabs of the Instagram Feed template editor.

 While the **General Settings** tab controls *what* content is shown (e.g., your source, filters, and header), the **Style** tab controls the visual design.
 This is where you can change all the colors, fonts, spacing, and borders to perfectly match your brand and website's look.
+Learn more about [Instagram configuration](./instagram-configuration).

 ## Style Settings